H\"older regularity and roughness: construction and examples

-\subsection{Normality tests on the marginal distributions: theory vs. reality}
+\subsection{Normality tests on the marginal distributions: theory vs reality}

-Since we replaced normally distributed Schauder coefficients of Brownian motion with other random coefficients, the fake processes we constructed in the previous subsection are non-Gaussian processes, even with the mixed coefficients in Example \ref{ex. mixed coefficients}.
-In particular, the marginal distributions of these processes cannot be identified as any well-known distribution, even though the first two moments of the marginal distributions coincide with those of Brownian motion (property \textit{(BM ii)} of Theorem \ref{thm.fake-BM}).
-Nonetheless, it turns out in the following that those non-Gaussian processes can even mimic the `Gaussian' property.
+Since we replaced normally distributed Schauder coefficients of Brownian motion with other non-Gaussian coefficients, the fake processes we constructed in the previous subsection are non-Gaussian processes, even with the mixed coefficients in Example \ref{ex. mixed coefficients}.
+In particular, the finite-dimensional distributions of these processes cannot be identified as any well-known distribution, even though the first two moments coincide with those of Brownian motion (property \textit{(BM ii)} of Theorem \ref{thm.fake-BM}).
+Nonetheless, it turns out that those non-Gaussian processes we constructed in the previous subsection can even mimic the `Gaussian' property.

-In this regard, we first simulated $5000$ sample paths of the fake Brownian process $Y_{mix}$ in Example \ref{ex. mixed coefficients}, defined on $[0, 1]$ along the dyadic partitions, truncated to the level $n = 15$.
-We randomly chose $10$ dyadic points $t_i \in (0, 1)$ (such that each $t_i$ is given as $k/2^{15}$ with $k \in \mathbb{Z}$) and took $5000$ sample values $Y_{mix}(t_i)$ at each $t_i$ for $i = 1, \cdots, 10$.
-Then, we did three different normality tests, namely Shapiro–Wilk test, Kolmogorov–Smirnov test, and Jarque–Bera test, to decide whether those $5000$ sample values for each point $t_i$ are drawn from a Gaussian distribution.
+In this regard, we first simulated $5000$ sample paths of the fake Brownian process $Y_{mix}$ in Example \ref{ex. mixed coefficients}, defined on the support $[0, 1]$ along the dyadic partitions, truncated at level $n = 15$.
+We randomly chose $10$ dyadic points $t_i \in (0, 1)$ (such that each $t_i$ is given as $k/2^{15}$ with $k \in \mathbb{Z}$) and took $5000$ sample values $Y_{mix}(t_i)$ at each $t_i$ for $i = 1, 2,\cdots, 10$.
+Then, we did three commonly used normality tests, namely Shapiro–Wilk test, Kolmogorov–Smirnov test, and Jarque–Bera test, to decide whether those $5000$ sample values for each point $t_i$ are drawn from a Gaussian distribution.

-Table \ref{table.pVal.BM} provides the $p$-values of the three normality tests for $10$ randomly chosen dyadic points.
+Table 1 of Supplement B \cite{suppB} provides the $p$-values of the three normality tests for $10$ randomly chosen dyadic points.
 As we can observe, most of the $p$-values are bigger than $5\%$, meaning we should not reject the null hypothesis (with a significance level of $0.05$) stating that our sample values are drawn from a Gaussian distribution; the $p$-values which are less than $5\%$ are displayed in boldface.
-Figure \ref{qq-plot1} also gives histograms and Q-Q plots of the $5000$ sample values of $Y_{mix}(t)$ at another two (randomly chosen dyadic) points, $t = 102/2^{15}$ and $6653/2^{15}$.
+Figure 6 of Supplement B \cite{suppB} also gives histograms and Q-Q plots of the $5000$ sample values of $Y_{mix}(t)$ at another two (randomly chosen dyadic) points, $t = 102/2^{15}$ and $6653/2^{15}$.